ashanren/TV-Downloader-Bot/README.md

 # TV-Downloader-Bot
 a few simple bots to download tv shows from various websites.
 Currently only fmovies

+Websites have been recently updated so bot not working currently
 # Core Dependencies
 -pip